nagrarohit/hardhat-security-fcc/README.md

 This repo has a few contracts with big flaws, see if you can see them, and see if the tools help you find them!

-*This repo has been updated for Sepolia over Goerli.*

 *[⌨️ (31:28:32) Lesson 18: Security & Auditing ](https://www.youtube.com/watch?v=gyMwXuJrbJQ&t=113312s)*